aftersound/weave/docs/service-executor-development-guide.md

 ## About Weave Service Executor Extension Point

-This allows new metadata driven service execution to be supported
+This allows new metadata driven service executor to be supported
 - It is defined as {ServiceMetadata/ExecutionControl, ServiceExecutor, Response}.
 - Its applicable scope is service, which means a component implements this extension point can be used in Weave Service Framework runtime.